-How is the Lemur Conservation Foundation protecting habitat for lemur conservation?
+How is the Lemur Conservation Foundation protecting habitat for lemur conservation in Madagascar?

 Lemur Conservation Foundation is supporting projects in Anjanaharibe-Sud Special Reserve (ASSR), a large mountainous rainforest in northeastern Madagascar, which has long been recognized as a lemur priority site that has received little attention.
-LCF has partnered with the Madagascar National Parks to provide boundary demarcations for this protected area and is working towards developing a site called Camp Indri into a functioning base camp for tourists and researchers.
+LCF has partnered with the Madagascar National Parks to provide boundary demarcations for this protected area and a site called Camp Indri which provides base camp for tourists and researchers.
 At least 11 lemur species are found here including: